Short Answer (quick read):

 - Flexibility.
 The biggest advantage of a VPC is of course the flexibility and scalability.
 Whatever you need in the server area, you immediately create everything you need in your own VPC.
 It is also possible to increase and decrease the required resources very easily, in some cases even automatically.

 - No hardware investments.
 Any company that has its own server park knows how precious and fragile it is.
-With a VPC you never have to buy expensive hardware yourself.
+With a Virtual Private Cloud you never have to buy expensive hardware yourself.
 And then we don’t even talk about maintenance and other operations.
-With a VPC you have maximum freedom for a fixed amount per month and less hassle for less money.
+With a VPC you have maximum freedom for a reasonable amount per month depending on usage and less hassle for less money.

 - Focus on core business.
 You no longer have to worry about purchasing, configuring and maintaining the server hardware.
 This gives you more time to focus on your primary business processes.